On the Ubiquity of (Almost) Contact Structures in Hot MQCD at Intermediate Coupling: Almost Contact 3-Structures

-One can similarly see that near the Ouyang embedding of the flavor $D7$-branes in the parent type IIB dual of \cite{metrics} near the $\psi=2n\pi, n=0, 1, 2$-coordinate patches, the non-compact $\tilde{M}_7$ - a warped product of the ${\cal M}$-theory circle and a non-K\"{a}hler conifold $\tilde{M}_6$ -supports an AC(3)S:
+One can similarly see that near the Ouyang embedding of the flavor $D7$-branes in the parent type IIB dual of \cite{metrics} near the $\psi=2n\pi, n=0, 1, 2$-coordinate patches, the non-compact $\tilde{M}_7$ - a warped product of the ${\cal M}$-theory circle and a non-K\"{a}hler conifold $\tilde{M}_6$ -supports Almost Contact 3-Structures: {

-Further, $\sigma^\alpha = G^{\cal M}_{mn}R_\alpha^n dx^m$; fundamental two-forms $\omega^\alpha = d\sigma^\alpha = i_{R^\alpha}\Phi$:
+} Further, $\sigma^\alpha = G^{\cal M}_{mn}R_\alpha^n dx^m$; fundamental two-forms $\omega^\alpha = d\sigma^\alpha = i_{R^\alpha}\Phi$: